UniversityRadioYork/MyRadio/README.md

 Quickstart
 ----------
-Install Apache2, PHP and PostgreSQL on your prefered *nix distro.
+Install Apache2, PHP, Composer and PostgreSQL on your prefered *nix distro.
 Or Windows, if you're into that.
 MyRadio has been tested with Ubuntu and FreeBSD.

+cd to your MyRadio installation and run `composer install`

 Edit your Apache config as follows (where /usr/local/www/myradio is your checkout of this repository):